-Welcome to the 2023-2024 Academic year and our most recent version of the Student Handbook.
-I look forward to meeting all our new faces and welcoming back our returning students, faculty, and staff for another exciting year.
-Working together, we can create a safe, inclusive, and productive community that extends into all our classrooms, production shops, rehearsals, and production.
+Welcome to the 2024-2025 Academic year and our most recent version of the Student Handbook!
+I'm excited to take on the role of Chair this year, and I look forward to welcoming back returning students, meeting new students, and working more closely with faculty and staff, both returning and new.
+Working together, we can create a safe, inclusive, and productive community that extends into all our classrooms, shops, rehearsals, and productions.

 The goal of this handbook is to be an easy guide and reference for you throughout the school year.
-There are often many questions of where to go for this service or what are the protocols for accessing or navigating something else.
-This handbook is here to help provide answers or point you in the direction of where to find assistance.
+There are often many questions of where to go for this service or what the protocols are for accessing or navigating something else.
+This handbook is here to help provide answers or to point you in the right direction to find assistance.

-We have organized this into three sections.
-The first section addresses more general policies and operations of the university, school, and department.
-We then go into that which is department specific regarding productions and class policies.
-The third section is to help navigate some of the artistic and academic policies and procedures for your time in our program.
+We have organized this Handbook into three sections: The first section addresses more general policies and operations of the university, school, and department.
+The second discusses specific information regarding productions and class policies, and the third section is to help navigate some of the artistic and academic policies and procedures for your time in our program.